An in-principle super-polynomial quantum advantage for approximating combinatorial optimization problems via computational learning theory: Results

+\otext{In this work, we provide a comprehensive answer to the affirmative: A fault tolerant quantum computer can approximate certain combinatorial optimization problems super-polynomially more efficiently than a classical computer.} \ntext{In this work, we provide a comprehensive proof that a fault tolerant quantum computer can approximate certain combinatorial optimization problems super-polynomially more efficiently than a classical computer.
+While such a result can also be obtained from the PCP theorem and Shor's algorithm \cite{szegedy_optimization_2022}, our work focuses on fully fleshing out a constructive proof, in order to provide a clear guideline on how such advantage-bearing instances can be constructed.
+An important contribution of our work -- in particular in the light of claims of applications of quantum computers for solving optimization problems that have become common -- is also in contributing to clarifying in what precise sense one can hope for quantum advantages in optimization in the first place.}

-In this work, we provide a comprehensive answer to the affirmative: A fault tolerant quantum computer can approximate certain combinatorial optimization problems super-polynomially more efficiently than a classical computer.
-We build on the work of \citet{kearns_boolfunc_1993}, who have shown the classical hardness of approximating the solution of the so-called \emph{formula coloring problem}, a combinatorial optimization problem which generalizes the \emph{graph coloring problem}.
-We continue to draw inspiration from Ref.~\cite{kearns_boolfunc_1993} when showing an approximation hardness preserving reduction from the formula coloring problem to \emph{integer programming} (a family of combinatorial optimization problems on which variants of quantum approximation have already been applied to \cite{deller_quiditqaoa_2022}).
-To prove the super-polynomial quantum advantage, we show the classical approximation hardness for certain formula coloring and integer programming instances that are constructed from the \emph{RSA encryption function} and provide an efficient quantum algorithm for approximating the solutions of those instances up to a polynomial factor.
-We also formulate the hard-to-approximate formula coloring instances in the optimization problem of minimizing the energy of commuting Hamiltonian terms, connecting our findings to the widely studied field of variational quantum optimization.
+In our efforts, we \ntext{digress from the PCP theorem and} build on the work of Ref.\ \cite{kearns_boolfunc_1993}, who have shown the classical hardness of approximating the solution of the so-called \emph{formula colouring problem}, a combinatorial optimization problem which generalizes the \emph{graph colouring problem}.
+We continue to draw inspiration from Ref.~\cite{kearns_boolfunc_1993} when showing an approximation hardness preserving reduction from the formula colouring problem to \emph{integer programming} (a family of combinatorial optimization problems on which variants of quantum approximation have already been applied to \cite{deller_quiditqaoa_2022}).
+To prove the super-polynomial quantum advantage, we extend the work of Ref.~\cite{kearns_boolfunc_1993} to show the classical approximation hardness for certain integer programming instances that are constructed from the \emph{RSA encryption function}.
+We then provide an efficient quantum algorithm for approximating the solutions of those instances up to a polynomial factor. \ntext{For a given instance $\mathcal{I}$ of integer programming or formula colouring, it can be decided in quantum polynomial time whether $\mathcal{I}$ belongs to this set of advantage bearing instances.}

+We also formulate the hard-to-approximate instances in the optimization problem of minimizing the energy of commuting Hamiltonian terms, connecting our findings to the widely studied field of variational quantum optimization.
 Since the classical approximation hardness stems from the hardness of inverting the \emph{RSA encryption function} \cite{kearns_boolfunc_1993}, the core of the quantum advantage discovered in this work is ultimately essentially borrowed from, once again, Shor's quantum algorithm \cite{shor_factoring_1994} for factoring.